dictation-toolbox/natlink/docs/README.md

 ## Introduction <!-- {docsify-ignore} -->

-Natlink can be used as a library for low-level access Dragon engine and as a framework for writing grammars and macros.
+Natlink can be used as a library for low-level access Dragon engine with a framework for writing grammars and macros.

 Grammars can be used to insert text boilerplate, operate the menus of programs, or otherwise control a computer.
 They can even be used to help write computer programs.
 A grammar specifies what will happen when certain words are dictated with grammar rules.
 For example, a hypothetical grammar could have a very simple rule `american date today` which prints the current date out in a format `mm/dd/yyyy`.